hashicorp/terraform-provider-azurerm/website/docs/r/orchestrated_virtual_machine_scale_set.html.markdown

 * `platform_fault_domain_count` - (Required) Specifies the number of fault domains that are used by this Virtual Machine Scale Set.
 Changing this forces a new resource to be created.

 -> **NOTE:** The number of Fault Domains varies depending on which Azure Region you're using.
 More information about update and fault domains and how they work can be found [here](https://learn.microsoft.com/en-us/azure/virtual-machines/availability-set-overview).
-The following command retrieves a list of fault domains per region: ``az vm list-skus --resource-type availabilitySets --query '[?name==`Aligned`].{Location:locationInfo[0].location, MaximumFaultDomainCount:capabilities[0].value}' -o Table``.

 * `sku_name` - (Optional) The `name` of the SKU to be used by this Virtual Machine Scale Set.
 Valid values include: any of the [General purpose](https://docs.microsoft.com/azure/virtual-machines/sizes-general), [Compute optimized](https://docs.microsoft.com/azure/virtual-machines/sizes-compute), [Memory optimized](https://docs.microsoft.com/azure/virtual-machines/sizes-memory), [Storage optimized](https://docs.microsoft.com/azure/virtual-machines/sizes-storage), [GPU optimized](https://docs.microsoft.com/azure/virtual-machines/sizes-gpu), [FPGA optimized](https://docs.microsoft.com/azure/virtual-machines/sizes-field-programmable-gate-arrays), [High performance](https://docs.microsoft.com/azure/virtual-machines/sizes-hpc), or [Previous generation](https://docs.microsoft.com/azure/virtual-machines/sizes-previous-gen) virtual machine SKUs.